-- 3.421 The Committee shall make recommendations to the Senate and, within the policy guidelines established by the Senate, to appropriate administrative officers concerning the allocation of university resources; - 3.422 The Committee shall act as the deliberative body of the Senate on all issues pertaining to, but not limited to, university budgets, allocation of facilities and positions, and allocation of special funds; - 3.443 The Committee shall review and recommend budget allocations, shall review patterns of previous expenditures and propose changes as they may affect instructional programs, and shall make general policy recommendations regarding present and future resource decisions. - 3.444 The Chair of the Committee shall concurrently send to the Senate Chair all of its written communications sent to or received from administrative officers.
+- 3.4.2.1.
+The Committee shall make recommendations to the Senate and, within the policy guidelines established by the Senate, to appropriate administrative officers concerning the allocation of university resources; - 3.4.2.2.
+The Committee shall act as the deliberative body of the Senate on all issues pertaining to, but not limited to, university budgets, allocation of facilities and positions, and allocation of special funds; - 3.4.2.3.
+The Committee shall review and recommend budget allocations, shall review patterns of previous expenditures and propose changes as they may affect instructional programs, and shall make general policy recommendations regarding present and future resource decisions. - 3.4.2.4.
+The Chair of the Committee shall concurrently send to the Senate Chair all of its written communications sent to or received from administrative officers. - 3.4.2.5.
+All recommendations made to administrative officers without prior Senate approval shall be submitted to the next meeting of the Senate following the recommendation for the consideration of the Senate.
+The Committee shall inform faculty and students about resource issues by providing information reports to the Senate.